Revised and Approved 12/22/2023

 Lillybrook Counseling Services aims to be a premier mental health/behavioral health corporation in the Tri-county area that endeavors to improve the mental health status of the population, in a fiscally responsible manner, by mobilizing technology, responding to identified needs, and collaborating with others.

 Lillybrook Counseling Services has one location in Troy, MI.
 Our catchment area is the Tri-County area.
-Though, via telehealth we may, and occasionally do, experience a broader reach.
+Though, via telehealth we may, and occasionally do, experience a broader reach within the State of Michigan.

 Responsibility of Accessibility

-The Chief Executive and Clinical Director and Administrative Director at the request of all staff members at Lillybrook Counseling Services are responsible for identifying barriers.
-It is the responsibility of the Chief Executive and Clinical Director to see that the barriers are address and removed if and when possible.
+The Chief Executive and Clinical Director and Administrative Director at the request of all personnel at Lillybrook Counseling Services are responsible for identifying barriers.
+It is the responsibility of the Chief Executive and Clinical Director to see that the barriers are addressed and removed if and when possible.

 Lillybrook Counseling Services Commitment to Accessibility Planning